-UIS Police conduct bi-annual tests of the university's RAVE Alert System.
-As part of these tests, the email, text, closed circuit television and outside public address system alerts are simulated.
-For 2019, tests were conducted on April 4 and November 20.
-All UIS employees and students received an email notice of the simulations on those dates.
+UIS Police conducted one test in 2020 of the university's RAVE Alert System.
+As part of this test, the email, text, closed circuit television and outside public address system alerts are simulated.
+For 2020, a test was conducted on November 20.
+All UIS employees and students received an email notice of the simulations on that date.

-Campus Evacuation Plan - Springfield Campus
+Campus Evacuation Plan5 - Springfield Campus